seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *akkheyyaṁ apariññāya,* \
 > *yogam āyanti maccuno*.[^fn8]
 >
-> "Beings are conscious of what can be named, \
+> Beings are conscious of what can be named, \
 > They are established on the nameable, \
 > By not comprehending the nameable things, \
-> They come under the yoke of death."
+> They come under the yoke of death.

 All this shows that the word *nāma* has a deep significance even when it is taken in the sense of 'name'.